John T. Dunlap: Dynastic orders

-“As Head of the Royal House of the Two Sicilies and heir of the Farnese house, I have the privilege of remitting today to your Exellency the insignia of the Distinguished Royal Order of San Gennaro.
+“As Head of the Royal House of the Two Sicilies and heir of the Farnese house, I have the privilege of remitting today to your Excellency the insignia of the Distinguished Royal Order of San Gennaro.
 The conferral of such honor, named after the Holy Martyr Januarius, the Patron of Naples, to you, the Head of the Sovereign Military Order of Malta, represents a further confirmation of the centuries-old and special relations of my House with the Sacred Religion, both during the ancient Kingdom of the Two Sicilies and even more in subsequent times".